 - CPU Resource

 I found this feature much easier to use than cPanel’s built-in metrics.
 Also, FastComet allows a higher Inode limit.
-With my FastCloud Plus account, the maximum Inode is 350k, while many other hosts allow only 200k inodes.
+With the FastCloud Plus account, the maximum Inode available for me was 350k, while many other web hosts allow only 200k inodes.

 Speed & Performance

 FastComet’s name itself denotes speed.
-So, I was curious to know how it would perform.
+So, I was curious to know how it was going to perform.

 For that, I created a test WordPress site with some images and sample content.